h8d13/archinstoo/.github/MULTI_BOOT.md

 Then you can use `Manual Partitioning`, anything left marked as `Existing` will not be formated.

-Already have a bootloader: `skip-boot` will allow you to skip BL selection in the menu.
+Already have a bootloader: `--skip-boot` will allow you to skip BL selection in the menu and `None` will do the same.